 About Moffitt Cancer Center

-Located in Tampa, Moffitt is one of only 41 National Cancer Institute-designated Comprehensive Cancer Centers, a distinction that recognizes Moffitt’s excellence in research, its contributions to clinical trials, prevention and cancer control.
-Moffitt is the top-ranked cancer hospital in the Southeast and has been listed in U.S. News & World Report's “Best Hospitals” for cancer since 1999.
-With more than 4,500 employees, Moffitt has an economic impact on Florida of nearly $1.6 billion.
-For more information, visit MOFFITT.org, and follow the Moffitt momentum on Facebook, Twitter and YouTube.
+Moffitt is dedicated to one lifesaving mission: to contribute to the prevention and cure of cancer.
+One of the three largest cancer centers in the United States based on patient volume, the Tampa-based facility is one of only 47 National Cancer Institute-designated Comprehensive Cancer Centers, a distinction that recognizes Moffitt’s excellence in research, its contributions to clinical trials, prevention and cancer control.
+Moffitt is the top-ranked cancer hospital in Florida and has been listed in U.S. News & World Report as one of the “Best Hospitals” for cancer care since 1999.
+Moffitt devotes more than 2 million square feet to research and patient care.
+With more than 5,000 team members, Moffitt has an economic impact in the state of $2.1 billion.
+For more information, call 1-888-MOFFITT (1-888-663-3488), visit MOFFITT.org, and follow the Moffitt momentum on Facebook, Twitter and YouTube.